hankchau/rec_systems/README.md

 Note that each '0' in the table simply corresponds to a **_lack of data_, and not a negative relationship**.
 To trian a neural network, we would need labeled training data in both classes ('1' and '0').
 To account for training data with label '0', random negative sampling is used with a ratio of 3 negative instances per positive instance.
 Since negative samples are assumed, and there is an imbalance between positive and negative samples, class weights favoring positive samples can be incorporated in training.

 ## Metrics
 Since we are mostly interested in positive predictions, accuracy no longer determines the model's performance.
-The important metrics to track are **Validation Loss, and Recall**.
+The important metrics to track are **Validation Loss, Precision, and Recall**.
 Validation loss helps prevent overfitting, and recall measures the portion of true positives the model predicts.

 A low precision is also expected and acceptable, since most of our training and validation sets are labeled as negative, and we wouldn't want to discourage our model in predicting '1's.

 ## General Matrix Factorization
 - GMF:
     - Neural network based approach.
-    - Embedding layers to find latent features for users and items.
+    - Embedding layers to find latent features of dimension k for users and items.
-    - Matrix dot product to find latent features of dimension k for recommendation.
+    - Matrix dot product to map latent features to a probability P('1'|latent_features).
+    - Adam with fast learn rate.
+Binary crossentropy as loss function.
     - Fragile, very sensitive to class weights.
     - Fast convergence.
+Fixed epochs.
     - Low accuracy with low precision and very high recall.

 ## Multilayer Perceptrons
 - MLP:
     - Deep neural network based approach.
-    - Embedding layers to find latent features for users and items.
+    - Embedding layers to find latent features of dimension k for users and items.
-    - Multilayer perceptron to find latent features of dimension k for recommendation.
+    - Multilayer perceptron to map latent features to a probability P('1'|latent_features).
+    - Adam with slow learn rate, Binary crossentropy as loss function.
     - More robust than GMF.
     - Slow convergence.
 Hard to find early stopping criteria.
     - Decent accuracy with ~50% precision and decent recall.